 - Greater Kansas City Community Foundation (past Vice Chairman)

-He also has served as past director of trustee for:
+He has served as past-director or trustee for:

 - Brain Tumor Foundation (New York)